Habits, Change Acceptance, and You in Harmony

 Habits are automated response dispositions formed by past experiences of performances, choices, and practices.
 When repeated over and again, your actions/choices become hardwired.
 At first, you make conscious choices, but over time they become your habits.

 Your mind registers everything you repeatedly think, say, and do and turns it into an automatic behavior— habits, so it need not have to monitor your physical and mental actions all the time.
-Thus, most of your everyday actions are nothing but habitual repetition.
+Most of your everyday actions are nothing but habitual repetition.
 In fact, your life is the sum of all your habits.

 Whether you are fit or unfit, happy or unhappy, content or depressed everything is the manifestation of your habits.